 Activity 3 – Online Game

 Perhaps you are familiar with online games.
 What do they allow?
 Entertainment?
 Skill development?
 Education?
 What do you achieve by spending time on a game?
 Do you build new understandings?
 Do you build new relationships?
 DO you build new collaborations?
 Check out Livelab’s Jordana X Online Game to save Cities one block at a time.
 Study NEXT.cc’s Green Neighborhood Journey for brainstorming ideas, or NEXT.cc’s Green School Journey.
-Storyboard and layout an online game.
+In this activity develop a story about an online game.
 What will be the goal or main purpose of the game?
 What will players need to do to 'win'?